yaoandy107/TimetableUI/README.md

 ### Customize Course Info
 By default, CourseInfo have two basis parameters which are name and times, so you don't have to implement by yourself.

-If you want to have more info in CourseInfo, you can extends CourseInfo in our library and add some parameter yourself.
+If you want to have more parameter in CourseInfo, you can extends CourseInfo in our library and add some parameter yourself like the sample below.
 ```java
 public class CustomCourseInfo extends CourseInfo {
     private String loaction;